samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/README.md

 ##  About the Datasets
-Analysis was perfomred in paper as described without use of bespoke object/file format.
+Analysis was performed in paper as described without use of bespoke object/file format.
 However, to facilitate easier use of data in analyzed/annotated form we have created pseudo-objects.
 Objects are available in 3 most popular formats for use in both R and Python (Seurat, SingleCellExperiment, and anndata).

 *The objects contain:*
 - Raw & Normalized expression data.